SW-Retail/rest-api/README.md

-# A simple  SW-Retail REST API PHP
+# A simple  SW-Retail REST API PHP client
-client

 This file provides a simple client for the SW-Retail REST-API in PHP.
-For more information about SW-Retail, visit https:/www.swretail.nl
+For more information about SW-Retail, visit https:/www.swretail.nl.
+We have kept the amount of files to an absolute minimum (1)

 There is only one dependency for this to run, and that is you need to have PHP cURL.